cellistigs/interp_ensembles/README.md

 # Reconsidering Deep Ensembles

 This repository contains code for the manuscript "Deep Ensemble Work, But Are They Necessary?".
 Here we provide information for how to regenerate figures 1, 2 and 4 of the corresponding paper.
+The code for training models draws significantly from [this](https://github.com/huyvnphan/PyTorch_CIFAR10) pre-existing repository.

 ## Installation
 We highly recommend usage of a GPU backed machine in order to reproduce the figures here.
 CPU only based usage is not tested.